omerbsezer/Fast-Kubernetes/Meshery/kanvas-deploy-cassandra-with-statefulset.md

-# Deploying Apache Cassandra with a StatefulSet in Meshery Playground
+# LAB: Deploying Apache Cassandra with a StatefulSet in Meshery Playground

 Learn how to deploy Apache Cassandra with a StatefulSet using Meshery.
 Deploy Apache Cassandra with a StatefulSet using Meshery Playground in an interactive live cluster environment.